isogeo/doc-admin/Help/en/features/documentation/md_edit_batch.md

 # Editing metadata records by batch

-Since we're always trying to make it easier to enter data, you can complete more than one metadata record at once.
+Since we&apos;re always trying to make it easier to enter data, you can complete more than one metadata record at once.
 For example, if 5 layers have the same history, you can select them and enter the history only once for all 5 layers.
 This feature is available for certain tabs.

 Proceed as follows: